Artificial Intelligence Clones: Heterogeneous Data Quantities

 Thus, even though individuals from the data-rich group and data-poor group are identical in distribution (both are drawn uniformly at random from the unit ball), a data-rich individual is more likely to be identified as Subject's best match.\footnote{ This result is reminiscent of \citet{CornellWelch1996}'s finding that more accurate signals about one group lead an employer to hire from that group with probability converging to 1 as the population grows large.
 But because my analysis focuses on small bounded distances rather than large unbounded qualities, the limiting probabilities here are interior.}

 For a brief intuition, observe that each individual's distance to Subject is given by $\| Y^g_{i0} - Y^g_{0i} \|$.
 In a large population, Subject's best match is an individual for whom this distance is very small, i.e., an extreme draw from the underlying distribution.
 We thus need to analyze whether that extreme is more likely to come from the data-poor or data-rich group.
-I show that the smallest distance to any group-$g$ individual, $M_n^g = \min_{1\le i \le n} S_i^g$, is asymptotically distributed like an exponential random variable with rate proportional to the density of $ Y^g_{i0} - Y^g_{0i}$ at zero, namely $f_k^g(0)$.
-This means that group $g$’s probability of ``winning''---having the smallest minimum distance to Subject---is asymptotically determined by the relative size of its exponential rate, and thus by the size of $f_k^g(0)$.
-Since lower noise variance leads to a more sharply peaked density at zero (i.e., $f_k^R(0)>f_k^P(0)$), the data-rich group is more likely to yield the closest clone match.
+I show that (a suitable transformation of) the smallest distance to any group-$g$ individual, $M_n^g = \min_{1\le i \le n} S_i^g$, is asymptotically distributed like an exponential random variable with rate proportional to the density of $ Y^g_{i0} - Y^g_{0i}$ at zero---call this $f_k^g(0)$.
+This means that group $g$’s probability of ``winning,'' i.e., having the smallest minimum distance to Subject, is asymptotically determined by the relative size of its exponential rate, and thus by the size of $f_k^g(0)$.
+Since lower noise variance leads to a more sharply peaked density at zero (i.e., $f_k^R(0)>f_k^P(0)$), the data-rich group is more likely to yield the closest representation.

 The following corollaries show that this inequality is exaggerated in either of two limits: as the number of dimensions $k$ grows large, or the disparity between noise variances $\sigma_P^2/\sigma_R^2$ grows large.
 In both cases, the probability that a data-rich individual is selected converges to 1.